ArturoDent/close-other-terminals/README.md

 This extension contributes the following command:

-* `close-other-terminals.close`: Close all other terminals
+* `close-other-terminals.close`: Close other Terminals

 You can select any number of terminals (with the <kbd>Shift</kbd> key), right-click on one of them, and any non-selected terminals will be closed.

+You can also use the command `Close other Terminals` from the Command Palette.
+In that case, all terminals other than the currently active terminal will be closed.

 ## Known Issues

 ## Release Notes

-0.0.1
+0.0.3 Made Command Palette command work.